MtPaint, A Lighter Paint Utility

 a gradient style and paint it into any arbitrary shape.
 With MtPaint, you must

-bring up the Settings Toolbar shown at left and click on the gradient
+bring up the Settings Toolbar shown above and click on the gradient

 bar to activate gradient fill.
 You must likewise click again on the gradient